shawngraham/3812-ar/README.md

 Here, we use `<a-entity mindar-image-target="targetIndex: 0">`  to say, hey, here's how we want you to display the graveModel on the screen or hey, we want you to attach the video to the third target (targetIndex: 2) and lay it out like this.

 Do you see how you could add other assets to your webapp, and how to tie them to the different target images?

+## Location Based AR

+See this [from my digital archaeology course](https://digiarch.netlify.app/week/11/augmented-reality/) to get a handle on making your AR appear based on location.